yshk-mrt/podcast-reader/README.md

 **🤖 AI-Friendly Exports** • **🌍 Google Translate Ready** • **⚡ Real-time Updates**

 *Transform your podcast transcripts from view-only to fully accessible content.*

+## 📝 **Inspiration & Acknowledgments**

+This project was inspired by [@dado3212's apple-podcast-transcripts](https://github.com/dado3212/apple-podcast-transcripts), which provides a web-based interface for viewing Apple Podcast transcripts.